Francis Marion University: Academic facilities

 The university's physical plant includes eleven major buildings.
 In addition, the university constructed new student apartments on campus in 2006, known as The Villas.
 Francis Marion is also home to a two-story observatory, equipped with a 14 in reflecting telescope, and a planetarium.

 Athletics

-The Francis Marion athletics program is a member of the NCAA Division II Conference Carolinas (CC), which consists of 13 member schools in Georgia, North Carolina, South Carolina, and Tennessee.
+The Francis Marion athletics program is a member of the NCAA Division II, competing in the Conference Carolinas (CC) which currently has 16 full members in Georgia, North Carolina, South Carolina, Tennessee, and Virginia.
 FMU joined CC after 31 years in the Peach Belt Conference.
-The school sponsors 15 intercollegiate varsity sports; men's sports are baseball, basketball, cross country, golf, soccer, tennis, and indoor track and field), and women's sports are basketball, cross-country, soccer, softball, tennis, indoor and outdoor track and field (counted by the NCAA as separate sports), and volleyball.
-The Patriot men's golf team competes in NCAA Division I as a single-sport member of the Southland Conference.
+The school sponsors 15 intercollegiate varsity sports: men's sports are baseball, basketball, cross country, golf, soccer, tennis, and indoor and outdoor track and field (counted by the NCAA as separate sports); while women's sports are basketball, cross-country, soccer, softball, tennis, indoor and outdoor track and field (counted by the NCAA as separate sports), and volleyball.
+The Patriot men's golf team competes in NCAA Division I as a single-sport member of the Big Sky Conference.